Investigations of MWISP Clumps: 13CO Clump Source Catalog and Physical Properties: Distance Determination

-\item Automatic HISA Method (5): Molecular clumps at nearby distances typically exhibit absorption features in the hydrogen spectral line corresponding to their source velocity, as cold clumps absorb radiation from warmer hydrogen gas situated behind them.
+\item Automatic HISA method (5): Molecular clumps at nearby distances typically exhibit absorption features in the hydrogen spectral line corresponding to their source velocity, as cold clumps absorb radiation from warmer hydrogen gas situated behind them.
 Conversely, distant clumps show no such absorption features at their source velocity when warmer hydrogen gas is distributed throughout the galactic plane.
 This phenomenon has been extensively employed in numerous studies tackling distance ambiguity \citep{GRS_Dist_1,ATLASGAL_2018,SEDIGISM_2,CHIMPS_2,HiGal_Dist}.

-We have compiled HI surveys overlapping with the MWISP survey in the FGQ, prioritizing data sources based on resolution: the Galactic Arecibo L-Band Feed Array Hi survey \citep[GALFA-Hi,][]{GalFa}, the VLA Galactic Plane Survey \citep[VGPS,][]{VGPS}, the Southern Galactic Plane Survey \citep[SGPS,][]{SGPS}, the Canadian Galactic Plane Survey \citep[CGPS,][]{CGPS}, and HI4PI \citep{HI4PI}.
+We have compiled HI surveys overlapping with the MWISP survey in the FGQ, prioritizing data sources based on resolution: the Galactic Arecibo $L$-Band Feed Array Hi survey \citep[GALFA-Hi;][]{GalFa}, the VLA Galactic Plane Survey \citep[VGPS;][]{VGPS}, the Southern Galactic Plane Survey \citep[SGPS;][]{SGPS}, the Canadian Galactic Plane Survey \citep[CGPS;][]{CGPS}, and HI4PI \citep{HI4PI}.
 Figure \ref{HI_Surveys_Range} illustrates the distribution of SRs determined by HISA from these various projects.

-To systematically and objectively evaluate HISA features across such a broad sky area, we developed an automated classification method illustrated in Figure \ref{KDA_HI_Spectral}.
+To systematically and objectively evaluate HISA features across such a broad sky area, we develope an automated classification method illustrated in Figure \ref{KDA_HI_Spectral}.
 When self-absorption features are detected near the SR, the distance is classified as near.
 Conversely, the presence of HI emission peaks suggests a far classification.
 If neither feature is apparent, the distance remains undetermined.

-The automated approach first identifies all local maximum and minimum in the HI spectral line and divides the velocity range of local extrema around the target velocity into three equal segments.
-The distance is classified as near when the target velocity falls within a local minimum region with a velocity difference smaller than the tolerance \citep[typically 3 km s$^{-1}$,][]{HiGal_Dist}.
+The automated approach first identifies all local maxima and minima in the HI spectral line and divides the velocity range of local extrema around the target velocity into three equal segments.
+The distance is classified as near when the target velocity falls within a local minimum region with a velocity difference smaller than the tolerance \citep[typically 3 km s$^{-1}$;][]{HiGal_Dist}.
 When the target velocity occurs within a local maximum region with the same velocity tolerance, the classification is far.
-Target velocities falling in the intermediate range yield an unknown classification.
+Target velocities falling within the intermediate range yield an unknown classification.

 Given that SRs typically exceed the spatial resolution of HI spectral lines, a single SR may correspond to multiple HI spectra.
 To enhance robustness against noise and fully leverage all available spectral information, we extract three distinct types of HI spectra: